Homelessness in Minnesota

 - Ripple effects caused by discrimination in housing and other systemic inequities.
 There continue to be glaring and persistent racial disparities in the populations of Minnesotans experiencing homelessness.
 Racial disparities occur among all age groups, genders, and geographic locations.

-Additional reports will be released in 2017 with detailed findings and in-depth analysis:
+Additional reports with detailed findings and in-depth analysis:

 Homelessness in Fargo-Moorhead